Peluzai/AboutMe/README.md

 I'm excited to be part of a monetary and digital revolution: Web3 & Blockchain, in all the many ways it will shape the future.

-                      Open to work as a junior programmer and junior Data analyst
+                        Open to work as a junior Programmer and/or Data Analyst